jerowing/gess_project/flashtalk/README.md

 # Flash Talk Folder

-Put a PDF with a single slide for your flash talk here.
+Our Flash Talk slide can be found here.